fizzy-projects/projects/README.md

-# odin-recipes
+# Fizzy-Projects
+Welcome to my humble space station and laboratory
-This project reviews my HTML foundations and applies them IRL.
+This project reviews my full stack learning and exploration.